-How many times have you worked with development teams where you had sleepless nights since they were half way around the world?
+How many times have you worked with offshore development teams where you had sleepless nights since they were halfway around the world?

-Or, wondered if they were working or not since you should be sleeping?
-Are they working with multiple clients or dedicated to me?
-This is more than you need to worry about when working on a mission critical product or trying to change the world.
+Ever wondered if they were working since you should be sleeping?
+Are they working with multiple clients or dedicated to you?
+This is more than you need to worry about when working on a mission-critical product or trying to change the world.

-There are many opportunities for software teams near and far with different levels of skill, cost, language, etc. Working with an offshore team (India, Eastern Europe, Asia) you are definitely going to be plagued with time zone challenges.
-You’ll be up at various hours of the night, and likely find pricing all over the board.
+There are many opportunities to find software teams near and far with different levels of skill, cost, language, etc. Working with an offshore team (India, Eastern Europe, Asia, etc.), you are definitely going to be plagued with time zone challenges.
+You’ll be up at various hours of the night, have little working time to overlap with them, and likely find pricing all over the board.
 They will tell you everything they can to win the business and make you feel comfortable.
-I am sure there are some good ones out there, but chances are once you start working with the offshore team, you will wish that you went elsewhere.
+I am sure there are some good ones out there, but chances are, once you start working with the offshore team, you will wish that you had gone elsewhere.

 So, what do you do?
-Focus on working with a nearshore team.
+Focus on working with a nearshore team closely located to the United States.
 What is nearshore?
 It is defined as “relating to the transfer of a business operation to a nearby country.”
-Typically, in the case of the United States, this will refer to the transfer of a business operation to Canada, Central American and South American companies.
-Once you cross over the left and right oceans, it moves into offshore territory regardless of how it is spun.
+Typically, in the case of the United States, this will refer to the transfer of a business operation to Canadian, Central American, and South American companies.
+Once you cross over the Pacific and Atlantic oceans, it moves into offshore territory, regardless of how it is spun.

 The value in having a dedicated nearshore team

-With a nearshore team, there are at least SEVEN VALUE POINTS.
+With a nearshore team, there are at least **eight value points.**

 - Proximity